You’ll find Bordeaux isn’t just about wine—though that’s certainly a highlight.

 You’ll find excellent transportation options.
 Take the TER regional train, join a small-group minivan tour, or drive yourself through the stunning 35 km route.
 Once there, book guided walking tours to explore the 12th-century limestone church and climb the bell tower for panoramic views.

 Wine enthusiasts can visit Grand Cru Classé estates like Château La Gaffelière, sampling three vintages per château.
 Full-day tours extend into Médoc and Pomerol appellations, offering 10+ tastings with cellar tours.
-Electric bike rentals let you explore vineyards at your own pace.

 Conclusion